Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 </CollectionView>
 ```

+Make sure to follow the Design you see on the screenshots, with all 4 Label elements and their styling.

+**DATA WRITE CHALLENGE**

 That's it! pretty straight foward eh!, but here's the next challenge for you.
+We go back to the
  You need to make sure to check if the file already exists in the

 ```
 List<Course> courseList = new List<Course>();